cooperlyt/keycloak-phone-provider/README.md

 **Reset credential**
  Testing , coming soon!

-**Fast registration by phone**
+**Phone registration support**

 Under Authentication > Flows:
+ + Create flows from registration:
+    Copy the 'Registration' flow to 'Registration fast by phone' flow.

+ + (Optional) Phone number used as username for new user:
+    Delete or disable 'Registration User Creation'.
+    Click on 'Registration Fast By Phone Registration Form > Actions > Add execution' on the 'Registration Phone As Username Creation' line.
+    Move this item to first.

+ +  Add phone number to profile
+    Click on 'Registration Fast By Phone Registration Form > Actions > Add execution' on the 'Phone Validation' line

+ + (Optional)Hidden all other field phone except :
-Copy the 'Registration' flow to 'Registration fast by phone' flow Click on 'Registration Fast By Phone Registration Form > Actions > Add execution' on the 'Fast Registration By Phone' line Click on 'Registration Fast By Phone Registration Form > Actions > Add execution' on the 'Provide Phone Validation' line Delete or disable 'Password Validation'
+    Click on 'Registration Fast By Phone Registration Form > Actions > Add execution' on the 'Registration Least' line

-**registration add http request param to user attribute** Click on 'Registration Fast By Phone Registration Form > Actions > Add execution' on the 'Request Param Reader' line
+ + (Optional)Read Http request params add to user attribute:
+        Click on 'Registration Fast By Phone Registration Form > Actions > Add execution' on the 'Request Param Reader' line

-Set both of 'Provide Phone Number' and 'Provide Verification Code' and 'Request Param Reader' to 'REQUIRED'
+ + (Optional)Hidden password field:
+    Delete or disable 'Password Validation'.

+ Set All add item as Required.

 Under Authentication > Bindings
 Set Registration Flow to 'Registration fast by phone'